Systems / lead response

 Drift Lead Response Report, 2018

 Forty-seven hours.
 Two full days.
 And in an earlier audit of more than 2,000 companies, 23% never responded at all, with the average reply taking 42 hours (Harvard Business Review, 2011).
 So when you picture the competition for a lead, don't picture a field of fast operators.
 Picture a field where nearly a quarter never call back and most of the rest take days.
-Showing up in five minutes doesn't just give you an edge — it puts you in a category almost by yourself.
+Showing up in five minutes puts you in a category almost by yourself.

-This is the same pattern we keep coming back to: most service businesses don't have a lead shortage, they have a response problem.
-It's one of the four big ways service businesses lose the leads they already have — and speed is the leak that costs the most.
+It's the same pattern we keep coming back to: most service businesses don't have a lead shortage, they have a response problem.
+Speed is the most expensive version of that problem, and it's one of several ways service businesses lose the leads they already have.

-So the answer is five minutes.
-Now the hard part — because every owner reading this already knows the problem.
+No, not while you're running the business.
+Every owner reading this already knows the problem.
 The moment a lead comes in is almost always the moment you're least able to answer it.
 You're under a sink.
 On a ladder.
 Mid-conversation with a paying customer.
 Driving between jobs with your phone in the cupholder.
-The busier you are — which is to say, the more leads you're generating — the slower you respond to every one of them.
+The busier you are, which is to say the more leads you're generating, the slower you get to every one of them.

-You cannot will your way out of this.
-It's not a discipline problem.
-One person with two hands and a full schedule physically cannot reply to every inquiry in five minutes, around the clock, including the ones that land at 8pm on a Sunday.
-Tell yourself you'll "stay on top of it" and the first genuinely busy week proves you wrong.
-The math is against you, and no amount of trying harder changes the math.
+You can't will your way out of this, and it isn't a discipline problem.
+One person with two hands and a full schedule physically cannot reply to every inquiry in five minutes around the clock, including the ones that land at 8pm on a Sunday.
+Tell yourself you'll stay on top of it and the first genuinely busy week proves you wrong.
+The math is against you, and trying harder doesn't change the math.

 47%